edjunma/edjunma/README.md

 ### Hello there, I'm [Edmond!](https://edjunma.dev) 👋

-### I'm a self-taught Full-stack developer from New York.
+## I'm a self-taught developer from New York!
+- 🔭 I’m currently working on some e-commerce projects[website]

-#### - Learning React Native, Gatsby, GraphQL, Typescript
+- 🌱 I’m currently learning React Native, Gatsby, TypeScript, and some Unity
+- 👯 I’m looking to collaborate with other developers on projects and a mentor
+- 🥅 2020 Goals: Contribute more to Open Source projects

-#### - Interested in Mobile App & VR Development, E-commerce, and Cooking
+- ⚡ Interested in Mobile, VR, and Game Development

 <br/>